fanatid/make-concurrent/README.md

 // safeUpdate('alice')
 ```

 While `safeUpdate` going to be safe function for working with `state`, it's good as general approach.
-But here state changed for specified user, so we can optimize it:
+But here state changed for specified user, so we can use the `.byArguments()` method:

 ```js
 const makeConcurrent = require('make-concurrent')